Florida deaths rise to 47 amid struggle to recover from Ian

 Florida Gov. Ron DeSantis said Saturday that multibillionaire businessman Elon Musk was providing some 120 Starlink satellites to “help bridge some of the communication issues.”
 Starlink, a satellite-based internet system created by Musk’s SpaceX, will provide high-speed connectivity.

 Florida utilities were working to restore power.
-As of Saturday night, nearly 1 million homes and businesses were still without electricity, down from a peak of 2.67 million.
+As of Sunday morning, nearly 850,000 homes and businesses were still without electricity, down from a peak of 2.67 million.

 At least 54 people were confirmed dead: 47 in Florida, four in North Carolina and three in Cuba.
-The weakened storm was expected to dump rain Sunday on Virginia and West Virginia as it dissipates, according to the National Weather Service.
+The weakened storm had drifted north on Sunday and was expected to dump rain on parts of Virginia, West Virginia, Maryland and southern Pennsylvania, according to the National Hurricane Center, which has warned of the potential for flash flooding.

 More than 1,000 people were rescued from flooded areas along Florida’s southwestern coast alone, Daniel Hokanson, a four-star general and head of the National Guard, told The Associated Press while airborne to Florida.